 - The classic examples for high switching costs are: inkjet printers, game consoles, pod coffee machines in the end-user space.
 But there are many more types of switching barriers, with Microsoft Windows leveraging several of them

 - More modern examples are smartphones.
-Switch from Android to Apple (or vice versa) and you will lose some of your apps and data or face large efforts to migrate things across.
-Some apps make it easy to use them on two different OSs at the same time but they make it difficult to export your data so you can switch away from the app itself (think of Spotify).
+Switch from Android to Apple (or vice versa) and you will lose some of your apps and data, photos, etc or face large efforts to migrate things across.
+Some apps make it easy to use them on two different OSs at the same time but they make it difficult to export your data so you can switch away from the app itself.
 Other apps have proprietary data formats

 - Apple’s switching cost from one component vendor to another may be considered high, but they are a one-off cost of design and integration and are low on a unit cost basis given large volumes